If you are applying for this course click apply now

 Your numeracy and literacy competency will be assessed continuously throughout the course following the DfE’s removal of the Professional Skills Test.

-You will be assessed on your potential to learn and not your experience.
+You'll be assessed on your potential to learn and not your experience.

 All successful applicants will be invited to an interview.
-Interviews start in early November, so we recommend that you apply as soon as UCAS opens, in October.
+Interviews start in early November, so we recommend that you apply as soon as UCAS opens in October.

-The annual, full-time fee is:
+The annual, full-time fee for this course is:

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.